-Skyway-connected to the Target Center, ABC Ramps are the premier parking destination for sports fans and event-goers.
-Event rates vary from $9-15, see posted rates.
+Target Center is connected by skyway to Ramp A (7th Street Garage) and Ramp B (5th Street Garage).
+Simply park and proceed to the skyway level (Level 3) and walk across to Target Center.
+ABC Ramps are the premier parking destination for sports fans and event-goers.
+Event rates vary from $9-15.

 Parking Passes are available at several parking garages and lots surrounding Target Center through Parking Panda, the nationwide leader in online parking reservations.
 Upon purchase, parking passes will be emailed instantly, and can be printed or redeemed by smartphone.
 Entry to your selected location is 100% guaranteed with a valid parking pass, even if the location fills up.

 Many parking locations will sell out for Target Center events, so it is recommended that you purchase Target Center Parking Passes in advance if driving.

 ON-STREET PARKING: There are limited on-street, meter-controlled parking spots throughout downtown with pedestrian and transit access to Target Center.

 GUEST DROP-OFF/PICK-UP: Guest drop off is available on First Avenue between 6th and 7th Streets.
 Vehicles dropping off or picking up guests are not allowed to park.
 Waiting time is limited to 5 minutes.
 Unattended vehicles will be ticketed and towed.

 BUS PARKING: If your group is being transported to Target Center on a bus or motor coach, please reserve a parking place through www.mplsparking.com or by calling 612-339-7557 between the hours of 8:00 AM and 4:00 PM Monday – Friday.
 The fee for bus parking in $25.00.
 That fee will increase to $50.00 if your reservation is made the same day or within 24 hours of the event.